 Diplomats: UN to condemn violence against Myanmar protesters

 U.N.
-Security Council members approved a statement Wednesday strongly condemning the violence in Myanmar against peaceful protesters and calling for the military “to exercise utmost restraint,” three council diplomats said.
+Security Council members approved a statement Wednesday calling for a reversal of the military coup in Myanmar and strongly condemning the violence against peaceful protesters and calling for “utmost restraint" by the military, three council diplomats said.

-The diplomats who said the statement had been approved by all 15 council members including Myanmar’s neighbor and friend China, spoke on condition of anonymity ahead of the official adoption of the presidential statement at a council meeting expected later Wednesday.
+The diplomats, who said the presidential statement had been approved by all 15 council members including Myanmar’s neighbor and friend China, spoke on condition of anonymity ahead of its official adoption at a council meeting expected later Wednesday.
+A presidential statement is a step below a resolution but becomes part of the official record of the U.N.’s most powerful body.

-The statement obtained by The Associated Press calls for the immediate release of government leaders including State Counsellor Aung San Suu Kyi and President Win Myint, who have been detained since the Feb.
+The British-drafted statement, obtained by The Associated Press, calls for the immediate release of government leaders including State Counsellor Aung San Suu Kyi and President Win Myint who have been detained since the Feb.
 1 military coup.

 It supports the country’s democratic transition and “stresses the need to uphold democratic institutions and processes, refrain from violence, fully respect human rights and fundamental freedoms and uphold the rule of law.”